cooljeanius/gcc_bugs/readme_dot_portability_warnings.txt

 Existing warnings to enable when building GCC itself:
 * Rename -W to -Wextra
 * -Wundef, per glibc
 * -Wshadow, as suggested on lists.
 Bernd is working on this.
+(Which Bernd did I mean?
+Edlinger or Schmidt?
+In any case, I don't think it was ever completed...)
-* -Wnarrowing (I keep suggesting it whenever people suggest transitioning to a newer standard, such as C++ 11)
+* -Wnarrowing (especially now that the codebase has transitioned to C++11)
 * -Wc++11-compat?
 Invalid for libgcc though.
 Request to make valid for C?
+I think I might have made such a request once, but I forget what the outcome of it was...

 Warnings for things from GCC manual:
 * (TODO)

 Warnings for things from preprocessor manual:
-* Side effects expanded multiple times; see "Underhanded C"
+* Side effects expanded multiple times; see "Underhanded C" contest, specifically the __isleap usage in Karen Pease's 2014 winner: http://www.underhanded-c.org/_page_id_26.html

 Warnings for GNU Coding Standards:
 * (TODO)

 -Wanti-c++-compat:
-* pedwarn about C++-style comments, split to separate warning
+* pedwarn about C++-style comments, split to separate warning (bug 80529)
-* -Wold-style-definition
+* -Wold-style-definition (maybe split up warning into separate flags to handle the old-style "no arguments means variadic" meaning separately from the c++-style "no arguments means no arguments, i.e. void" meaning)
 * -Wdeclaration-after-statement
 * -Wswitch-default (other stuff about enums)